tikendraw/groq-on/README.md

 ## Python API Usage

   ### using Groq's python api
-  Make sure you have start groqon server with `groqon serve` command in the background
+  Make sure groqon server is running or use `groqon serve` command to start groqon server

   1. Asynchronously
   ```python